 (a) Briefly describe what measures the Board takes to orient new directors regarding (i) the role of the Board, its committees and its directors, and (ii) the nature and operation of the issuer's business.

-(b) Briefly describe what measures, if any, the Board takes to provide continuing education for its directors.
-If the Board does not provide responsibilities.
-Given the size of the Company, the Board does not feel that it is necessary at this time to formalize such position descriptions, as it is currently the Board's view that the general mandates of committees on which such directors may sit are sufficient to delineate the role and responsibilities of the chair of each committee.
+COMMENTARY responsibilities.
+Given the size of the Company, the Board does not feel that it is necessary at this time to formalise such position descriptions, as it is currently the Board's view that the general mandates of committees on which such directors may sit are sufficient to delineate the role and responsibilities of the chair of each committee.
 Additional guidance is provided through reference to industry norms, past practice and discussions between the Board and the applicable director to delineate the role of such person.
 The chair of each Board committee is required to ensure the committee meets regularly and performs the duties as set forth in the committee mandate, and reports to the Board on the activities of the committee.
 The Chairman is principally responsible for overseeing the operations and affairs of the Board.